tarrie/journal/README.md

 # 4.6.20

-Got two endpoints up and running.
+- Got two endpoints up and running with ElasticBeanStalk, AWS Route 53.
 Have the domain api.tarrie.io working as well.
-Finish create group event b4 front end?
+- Finish create group event next time around for api.
+-  could not annotate multipart form errors w/ tomcat so leavig that for another day
+- Spent some time reorganizing front end and made group context doesnt work tho